Are Allergies Keeping Your Child From Learning at School?

 While children can suffer from allergies in response to allergens in the home all year long, a change in environment or the seasons (like returning to school in the fall) can be a trigger.
 Even worse, classrooms can be a magnet for allergens—from dust mites to molds, classroom pets, food and even pollen tracked in from recess—so don’t expect things to get better over time.
 And the negative effects go beyond a runny nose—allergy symptoms can even disrupt children’s sleep patterns, decreasing concentration in class and making academic success seem like a distant dream.

-But there are solutions.
+For the child suffering from allergic disease, there are solutions amidst these challenges.
 While you should avoid the guessing game of mixing and matching over-the-counter allergy medications—they can cause drowsiness or nervousness without getting rid of the allergies, which could make school even more challenging—you can schedule an appointment with a board-certified allergist to get their advice.
 They’ll create a personalized treatment plan that fits your child.

 An effective treatment plan may be as simple as identifying the best combination of medications for your child, such as an easy-to-use nasal spray with no drowsy or nervous side effects, as well as tips on helping your child avoid their allergy triggers.
 With the right medication and lifestyle changes, a good treatment plan can reliably limit their allergy symptoms.
 More often than not, this can all be accomplished in a single appointment, which means your child could be ready for school before the next pop quiz.

 For more solutions to your child’s allergy symptoms, or to schedule an appointment, visit allergyandasthmawellness.com or call 1-800-86COUGH.
 Eight offices are conveniently located in Philadelphia, Jenkintown, King of Prussia, Blue Bell, Doylestown, Lansdale, Collegeville, and Pottstown.